raito-io/raito-io.github.io/docs/api/api.md

 ## Fetching the Schema

-Outside of the Postman auto-complete feature, you can also do an introspection query to know what queries, mutations, fields, … are available.
-We do this in exactly the same way as any other GraphQL query.
-Instead of the request body of the text example above, now use this query instead:
+Outside of the Postman auto-complete feature, you can also do an introspection query to know what queries, mutations, fields, ... are available.
+This can be done in exactly the same way as any other GraphQL query.
+Instead of the request body of the test example above, now use this query instead:

 ```graphql
 # eslint-disable @graphql-eslint/naming-convention